Olympic Tower: Office and commercial tenants

 When the building opened in 1975, Onassis's companies Olympic Airways and Victory Development respectively took the entire fifth and sixth floors.
 Law firm Golembock & Barrell took the 11th floor and part of the 12th floor, Bermudan marketing firm JOC took the 17th through 19th floors, and Riklis's conglomerate Rapid American took the 14th through 16th floors and the 20th and 21st floors.
+Roberta di Camerino boutique took the ground floor.

 Since 1998, the National Basketball Association has had its headquarters at the property.
 The organization occupies 175,000 sqft across floors 11 through 20 with a lease extending through 2035.
 Richemont's North America subsidiary has also been headquartered at the property since 2001, with their current space covering 126,000 sqft on floors three through nine.
 Michael Dell's investment firm MSD Capital occupies roughly 44,000 sqft on floors 10 and 21.
 The building's Fifth Avenue retail space is occupied by luxury retailers such as Richemont, H.Stern, Armani Exchange, Longchamp, Furla, and Jimmy Choo Ltd.

 Residents

+Olympic Tower initially acted largely as a pied-à-terre, with few residents living full time.
 When the building opened, Aristotle Onassis took an apartment for himself.
 Another original occupant was fashion designer Halston, who occupied the entire 21st floor for his showroom, workroom, and design rooms until 1984.
 Billionaire Adnan Khashoggi owned a penthouse duplex from 1976 to 1993.
 The Marcos family of the Philippines allegedly owned five condominiums at Olympic Tower, including a ten-room apartment on the 43rd floor.
 The administration of Philippine President Corazon Aquino seized the Marcos apartment in the late 1980s while recovering some unexplained wealth of the Marcos family.

-Later occupants included actress Anne Hathaway and her then-partner Raffaello Follieri, who lived at Khashoggi's old residence until 2012.
-The choreographer, director, and dancer Ron Field also lived in the building.
+Foreign demand for the condos declined after the September 11 attacks in 2001, and the tower began to attract local residents and employees.
+These included General Electric's board of directors, who worked at Rockefeller Center, as well as designers Laurice Rahmé, Giuseppe Zanotti, and Lorraine Schwartz, who preferred the structure for its history, architecture, and proximity to several high-end stores.
+The actress Anne Hathaway and her then-partner Raffaello Follieri lived in Khashoggi's old residence until 2012.
+The choreographer, director, and dancer Ron Field also lived in the building, as did musician Roger Waters, actor Nicolas Cage, and the wealthy Wertheimer family of Israel.
 Alessandra and Allegra Gucci, the daughters of Maurizio Gucci, owned a penthouse, which they listed for sale in August 2015.
-According to court documents, Venezuelan kingpin Alejandro Betancourt López also bought a penthouse in the building.
+The restaurateur Rocky Aoki owned a penthouse, and the businessman Alejandro Betancourt López also bought a penthouse in the building.
+Curbed wrote in 2022 that the building's residents were "obsessed with anonymity" and that "A number have gone decades without even seeing their next-door neighbors."